-Endometriosis is a disorder in which tissue that normally lines the uterus, called the endometrium, grows outside the uterine cavity.
+Endometriosis is a disorder in which tissue similar to what normally lines the uterus, called the endometrium, grows outside of the uterine cavity.
 It can adhere to the outside of the uterus, the ovaries, and the fallopian tubes.
-The ovaries are responsible for releasing an egg each month, and the fallopian tubes carry the egg from the ovaries to the uterus.

-When any of these organs are damaged, blocked, or irritated by endometrium, it can become more difficult to get and stay pregnant.
+When any of these organs are damaged, blocked, or irritated by this endometrium-like tissue, it can become more difficult to get and stay pregnant.
 Your age, health, and the severity of your condition will also affect your chances of carrying a baby to term.

-Pregnancy will temporarily halt the painful periods and heavy menstrual bleeding that are often characteristic of endometriosis.
+Pregnancy may temporarily halt the painful periods and heavy menstrual bleeding that are often characteristic of endometriosis.
 It might provide some other relief as well.

-Some women benefit by the increased levels of progesterone during pregnancy.
+Some people benefit by the increased levels of progesterone during pregnancy.
 It’s thought that this hormone suppresses and perhaps even shrinks endometrial growths.
-In fact, progestin, a synthetic form of progesterone, is often used to treat women with endometriosis.
+In fact, progestin, a synthetic form of progesterone, is often used to treat those with endometriosis.

-Other women, however, will find no improvement.
+Other people, however, will find no improvement.
 You may even find that your symptoms worsen during pregnancy.
-That’s because as the uterus expands to accommodate the growing fetus, it can pull and stretch misplaced tissue.
+That’s because, as the uterus expands to accommodate the growing fetus, it can pull and stretch misplaced tissue.
 That can cause discomfort.
 An increase in estrogen can also feed endometrial growths.

-Your experience during pregnancy may be very different from other pregnant women with endometriosis.
+Your experience during pregnancy may be different from other pregnant people with endometriosis.
 The severity of your condition, your body’s hormone production, and the way your body responds to pregnancy will all affect how you feel.

-Even if your symptoms do improve during pregnancy, they will resume after the birth of your baby.
-Breastfeeding may delay the return of symptoms, but once your period returns, your symptoms will likely return too.
+Even if your symptoms do improve during pregnancy, they can resume after the birth of your baby.
+Breastfeeding may delay the return of symptoms, but once your period returns, your symptoms will likely return.